algosup/2022-2023-project-5-algorithmics-Team-3/specs/Test_Plan/Test_Plan.md

 ### 2.1.
 Overview

+The test methodology for the Krug Champagne Blending Software Project involves a comprehensive, multi-level approach that covers various aspects of the software, ensuring its functionality, performance, usability, and maintainability.
+This methodology includes unit testing, integration testing, functional testing, performance testing, usability testing, regression testing, acceptance testing, continuous integration, and code reviews.

 ### 2.2.
 Test Levels

+1. **Unit Testing:** Validate the correctness of individual functions or classes within the software.
+2. **Integration Testing:** Verify that different components of the software work together correctly.
+3. **Functional Testing:** Assess the software's overall functionality, ensuring it aligns with project requirements and objectives.
+4. **Performance Testing:** Evaluate the efficiency and scalability of the software.
+5. **Usability Testing:** Examine the user-friendliness of the software and gather feedback from end-users.
+6. **Regression Testing:** Check that newly introduced changes do not negatively impact existing functionality.
+7. **Acceptance Testing:** Validate that the software meets the overall requirements and objectives before deployment.

 ### 2.3.
 Bug Triage

+The bug triage process involves the following steps:

+1. **Bug Reporting:** Team members report bugs with detailed information, including steps to reproduce, expected results, and observed results.
+2. **Bug Classification:** Bugs are classified based on their severity (critical, major, minor) and priority (high, medium, low).
+3. **Bug Assignment:** Bugs are assigned to the appropriate team member for investigation and resolution.
+4. **Bug Resolution:** The assigned team member works on fixing the bug and updates the bug status accordingly.
+5. **Bug Verification:** Once resolved, the bug is retested to ensure the fix is effective and does not introduce new issues.
+6. **Bug Closure:** Successfully resolved bugs are closed and documented.

 ### 2.4.
 Suspension Criteria and Resumption Requirements

+**Suspension Criteria:**

+Testing activities may be suspended if any of the following conditions occur:

+1. Critical bugs are identified that prevent the testing process from continuing.
+2. The test environment or tools become unstable or unavailable.
+3. Major changes to the software or requirements are introduced, requiring significant updates to the test plan or test cases.

+**Resumption Requirements:**

+Testing activities can resume when the following conditions are met:

+1. Critical bugs have been resolved and verified.
+2. The test environment and tools have been restored and stabilized.
+3. Necessary updates to the test plan and test cases have been completed.

 ### 2.5.
 Test Completeness

+Test completeness will be determined based on the following criteria:

+1. All planned test cases have been executed.
+2. All critical and major bugs have been resolved and verified.
+3. Test coverage metrics, such as code coverage and requirement coverage, meet the predefined thresholds.
+4. The software meets the defined quality objectives, as demonstrated by the test results and performance metrics.
+5. Stakeholders, including the Cellar Master and her team, are satisfied with the software's functionality, performance, and usability.

 ## 3. Test Deliverables